About

 Safoura Zahedi

-Born in Japan and raised in Iran and Canada, I am an artist, architect, educator, and geometry expert currently living and working in Toronto.
+Born in Japan and raised in Iran and Canada, I am an artist, architect, and educator currently living and working in Toronto.
 I bring a cross-cultural and interdisciplinary approach to the study of geometry and how it can be used as a spiritual design tool to create spaces and artworks that encourage curiosity, meditation, and connection.

 WHY GEOMETRY?